pcantalupo/annotater/README.md

 ## Installation

 Clone repository.
 Add the `annotater` directory path to your `PATH` and `PERL5LIB` variables.
 In addition, add `annotater/bin` directory path to your `PATH` variable.

-Do not use a tilde (~) in the path that you set for your environmental variable `BLASTDB`; it must be a full path.
+Set a `BLASTDB` environmental variable using a full path to the location of your BLAST databases (tilde `~` is not allowed in the path).
+All the BLAST databases need to be in the same folder unless you specify full paths in the configuration file.

 ## Developer info